On the Convergence of Modified Policy Iteration in Risk Sensitive Exponential Cost Markov Decision Processes: Proofs

-The above lemma is crucial to the proof of convergence of modified policy iteration.
+The above Lemma is crucial to the proof of convergence of modified policy iteration.
 A similar relation would hold for the reward maximization problem: $\ell_n \leq e^{\Tilde{\Lambda}_{f_{n+1}}} \leq e^{\Tilde{\Lambda}^*} \leq u_n$.
 Such a relation can be obtained in the context of risk-neutral average cost (\cite{vanderwal}) as well.
-But since the Bellman Operator is additive in that regime, the proof is relatively straightforward.
-The multiplicative nature of Bellman operator combined with the exponential cost formulation, necessitates a different proof idea which hinges on the careful utilization of the Perron-Frobenius theorem.
+The multiplicative nature of Bellman operator combined with the exponential cost formulation, necessitates a different proof idea which hinges on the careful utilization of the Perron-Frobenius Theorem.

-Such an observation helps us establish a contraction necessary to prove the convergence of $u_n$ to the optimal cost.
-Since $u_n$ is lower bounded by $e^{\Tilde{\Lambda}^*}$, it is possible to show exponential convergence of $u_n$ (and therefore consequently $e^{\Tilde{\Lambda}_{f_{n+1}}}$) to $e^{\Tilde{\Lambda}^*}$.
-This is possible since $u_n$ is monotonically decreasing and evidently lower bounded.

-\begin{lemma} The sequence $u_n$ is non-increasing, i.e. $u_n \leq u_{n-1}$ for all $n$. \end{lemma} \pf{ The proof of this lemma can be found in Appendix \ref{A3}.} Analogously, in the case of risk sensitive reward maximization, the sequence $\ell_n$ is monotonic in nature, that is, $\ell_n \geq \ell_{n-1}$.